decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 ## Examples

+The examples are designed to enable you to test portions of the protocol flow with your own implementations.

 ### Identities

-The Private Key JWK and DID (long-form `did:ion`) of the Verifier, Wallet (Holder) and Credential Issuer are included below to verify the signatures of example JWTs.
-These identities have been generated only as examples - they are not anchored and are not "real."
+The Private Key JWK and DID (long-form `did:ion`) of the Verifier, Wallet (Holder) and Credential Issuer are included below to generate/verify signatures.

+These identities have been generated only as examples - they are not anchored and do not contain a Linked Domain.

 #### Verifier

 <tab-panels selected-index="0">
   <nav>
     <button type="button">Private Key JWK</button>
-    <button type="button">Long-Form DID</button>
+    <button type="button">DID</button>
   </nav>
   <section>